 SOS Kit Aid is one of the only volunteering activities to combine sport and the environment.

-Every year, youngsters in the UK out-grow their rugby, cricket and squash kit and much of it will end up in landfill sites.
+Every year, youngsters in the UK out-grow their rugby kit and much of it will end up in landfill sites.
 By collecting kit from your school and local community, you can achieve your Bronze, Silver or Gold Award while saving the environment and giving young people a sporting chance.

 Ideas and Aims